wyatthalbach15/CinemAPIcker/README.md

 ### What is CinemAPIcker?
 CinemAPIcker was designed to be a helpful tool for people that enjoy movies/tv and who may want to expand their portfolio.
-With our clean design to make things simple, users will be able to do three things:
+With our clean design to make things simple, users will be able to do four things:
 - Search for a movie/tv show/genre that they enjoy
 - See where the relevant title/titles is/are currently streaming on the internet
 - See related titles to the original search
+- Add titles to a watchlist to save for later

 Not only will these features allow users to discover where to watch titles they already love, but it will allow them to discover new titles to enjoy that are similar to the ones familiar to them.